·

 Visit the Amazon Rainforest Macaw Clay Lick

-One of the most exciting Riverboat Amazon Rainforest Tours and attractions is visiting the giant Macaw and Parrot spectacle on the upper Tambopata River close to the Tambopata research centre.
-The famous Macaw Clay Lick Tambopata is where up to 15 Parrots and macaws gather daily to indulge in the detoxifying Clay.
-Tours to the Pinkish Amazon rainforest Macaw Clay Lick are one of the main attractions.
-Be sure to leave long before sunrise to arrive early enough to ensure you get a good spot close to the Lick.
-While enjoying our breakfast, we watched the green parrots and colourful Macstartedho start coming to have a feast.
+One of the top attractions during Riverboat Amazon Rainforest Tours is the giant macaw and parrot spectacle near the Tambopata Research Center.
+At the famous Macaw Clay Lick, up to 15 parrots and macaws gather daily to indulge in detoxifying clay.
+Tours to this site are a highlight; just be sure to leave before sunrise to secure a good viewing spot.
+While having breakfast, we enjoyed watching the colourful macaws and green parrots arrive for their feast.

 Rainforest Macaw Clay Lick Tambopata research centre